nativecord/lib/README.md

 </h1>
 <p align="center">
 	A minimalist cross-platform C++ library designed to facilitate interaction with Discord.
+	<br/>
 	Made with bots, applications and clients in mind.
-	<br/>
+	<br/> <br/>
 	<a href="https://discord.gg/uEvGbYZT9xt"><b>Join our server</b></a>
 </p>

 > [!WARNING]
-> Early Development Stage \
-> This project is currently in its early development stage.
+> This project is currently in its **early development stage**.
 As such, breaking changes may occur frequently without prior notice.
 We are actively working on improving and refining the library, so please be prepared to adapt your code accordingly. \
 > \
 > Your feedback and contributions are highly appreciated as we work towards stabilizing the project.
 Thank you for your understanding and patience.